-Common Limestone Uses
+Common Industrial Limestone Uses

 It may surprise you, but limestone is one of the most versatile raw materials.
-This carbonate rock is both an ideal building material and an important way to improve crop production.
+This carbonate rockis both an ideal building material and an important way to improve crop production.
 Keep reading to learn more about the many uses of limestone.

-Why Is Limestone a Great Resource?
+Why Is Limestone A Great Resource?

 Here are some key benefits of working with limestone: